 - (a) All materials shall conform to the standard specified.
 Compliance with the required standards shall be demonstrated by third party certification. - (b) All materials shall, at Wellington Water's discretion, be subject to test under the appropriate standard.
 Materials shall also be subject to Wellington Water's approval even though they conform to the appropriate standard specification. - (c) Current approved materials are listed in the Approved Products Register published on Wellington Water's website.
 Approvals are subject to change.
-Care shall be taken that designers and specifiers are using the most current version. - (d) Materials that do not comply with the prescribed standards and/or specifications listed shall only be used with the written permission of Wellington Water.
+Care shall be taken that the most current version of the Approved Products Register is used.designers and specifiers are using the most current version. - (d) Materials that do not comply with the prescribed standards and/or specifications listed shall only be used with the written permission of Wellington Water.